What does Fair Trade Mean?

 Do you Accept Returns?

-Should you need to return or exchange your Liz Alig item, you may return most new, unworn items within 30 days of delivery for a full refund or exchange.
-Sorry there are no refunds after 30 days.
+Should you need to return or exchange your Liz Alig item, you may return most new, unworn items within 15 days of delivery for a full refund or exchange.
 We cannot return any products that have been worn or damaged.
-All shipping charges incurred with returns and exchanges are at the buyers expens eunless the return is a result of an error made on the part of Liz Alig.
+Return Policy Here.

 How do your Sizes Run?